jieny/solutions/README.md

 <a name="readme-top"></a>
-Yi’s soultions
+Yi's soultions
 -
-It consists of multiple parts: encapsulation script, packaging tutorial, video tutorial, deployment engine: fully automatically adds Windows installed languages, Yi’s Suite, etc.
+It consists of multiple parts: encapsulation script, packaging tutorial, video tutorial, deployment engine: fully automatically adds Windows installed languages, Yi's Suite, etc.

 To help you solve the difficult problem of packaging multilingual versions, the production method provided by Yi and the deployment engine can perfectly solve this problem.
 You can initiate this packaging journey at will and end this "unpackageable journey".